Jxkeorton/burble-watch/README.md

 # Instructions for reuse
-Running this script will monitor burble, once your name appears on a load it will update your logbook and there is also functionality to update my camera invoice so delete it if you dont need it.
+Running this script will monitor burble, once your name appears on a load it will update your logbook, there is also functionality to update my camera invoice so delete it if you dont need it.

 ## Step 1
 - Pull code from repo
-- Change the name parameter within monitor.js
+- Use config within monitor.js to create .env file

 ## Step 2 - Google cloud console
 - Create google cloud console project